 Bernhardt Design Revolutionizing and Nurturing Authentic Furniture Design

-Famously known for collaborating and nurturing fierce talent from all over the world, Helling has brought under Bernhardt’s umbrella such talents as Ross Lovegrove, who designed the famed Go chair, and Noé Duchaufour-Lawrance, designer of the cheeky backless-armless sofa in the brand’s recent Colours collection.
-With a vast hit list of unique and groundbreaking designs from great creatives, Helling shares,
+Famously known for collaborating and nurturing fierce talent from all over the world, Jerry Helling has brought under Bernhardt’s umbrella such talents as Ross Lovegrove, who designed the famed Go chair, and Noé Duchaufour-Lawrance, designer of the cheeky backless-armless sofa in the brand’s recent Colours collection.
+With a vast hit list of unique and groundbreaking designs from great creatives, Jerry Helling shares.

 “There’s no particular formula I use to find great designers; I am just attracted to really talented people…not necessarily furniture designers, either.
 They are typically photographers, fashion designer, artists, or the like.
 This allows a fresh perspective and approach to design.”

-Bernhardt remains a family-owned business, one with a history of being lovingly committed to community and environmental welfare.
-Helling himself holds an even deeper conviction to maintaining design authenticity and nurturing young talent.
-One initiative dear to his heart is Be Original Americas, a program created to educate consumers and designers on why we should concern ourselves with original design, which is not limited to furniture design or apparel design or art, but is an architectural, museum and music issue, as well.
+Bernhardt remains a family-owned business, one with a history of being lovingly committed to the community and environmental welfare.
+Jerry Helling himself holds an even deeper conviction for maintaining design authenticity and nurturing young talent.
+One initiative dear to his heart is Be Original Americas, a program created to educate consumers and designers on why we should concern ourselves with the original design, which is not limited to furniture design or apparel design or art but is an architectural, museum and music issue, as well.

 Jerry Helling was the first president of the program—originally a collective idea encompassing 10 different manufacturers and designers that addressed compromised designs (aka knockoffs), taking the problem from a conversation to action.
 The group offers education through lectures, events, and teaching young designers one on one.

 Now on the board after years of service, Jerry Helling explains, “There are environmental, performance, and social issues about where and how these products are made, and in the end, copying a design is stealing.”